Improving Action Quality Assessment using Weighted Aggregation: Related Work

-Our proposed approach differs from these works in that we plan to use 3D and (2+1)D ResNets as feature extractor and we aggregate these features using the WD network, which is a light-weight and learning-based feature aggregation scheme.
+Our proposed approach differs from these works in that we use 3D and (2+1)D ResNets as the feature extractor and we aggregate these features using the WD network, which is a lightweight and learning-based feature aggregation scheme.